KaranpreetRaja/SyntaxSage/README.md

 If you Get an error related to classpath, add "com.mysql.jdbc.Driver" to classpath by downloading the 'mysql-connector-j-8.0.32.jar' JAR file from the repository and then right click on the Java Project (SyntaxSage) -> Properties -> Buildpath -> Libraries -> Add External JAR and select 'mysql-connector-j-8.0.32.jar' JAR file.

+If you encounter "Error: Could not find or load main class GUI.HomePage" or "Class not found java.lang.ClassNotFoundException", then go to Java Project (SyntaxSage) -> Properties -> Buildpath -> Libraries and delete the missing Jar file, and add the one above for the previous error

 # Planning Documents

 ## 😊 [Iteration 1 & 2 Planning Document](Planning%20Documents/PlanningDocument.md)